uvacobi/rna_seq_lesson/introduction.md

 <img src="../assets/images/fastqc2.png" width="400px" alt="fastqc2">

 The next plot gives the “Per base sequence content”, which always gives a FAIL for RNA-seq data.
 This is because the first 10-12 bases result from the ‘random’ hexamer priming that occurs during RNA-seq library preparation.
-This priming is not as random as we might hope giving an enrichment in particular bases for these intial nucleotides.
+This priming is not as random as we might hope giving an enrichment in particular bases for these initial nucleotides.

 <img src="../assets/images/fastqc3.png" width="400px" alt="fastqc3">